 The EDN is the baseline I use to examine what fosters optimal human health, wellbeing and compassionate morality.
 The niche includes at least the following: infant-initiated breastfeeding for several years, nearly constant touch early, responsiveness to needs to avoid distressing a baby, playful companionship with multi-aged playmates, multiple adult caregivers, positive social support, and soothing perinatal experiences.

 All EDN characteristics are linked to health in mammalian and human studies (for reviews, see Narvaez, Panksepp, Schore & Gleason, 2013; Narvaez, Valentino, Fuentes, McKenna & Gray, 2014; Narvaez, 2014) Thus, shifts away from the EDN baseline are risky and must be supported with longitudinal data looking at multiple aspects of psychosocial and neurobiological wellbeing in children and adults.
 My comments and posts stem from these basic assumptions.

-My research laboratory has documented the importance of the EDN for child wellbeing and moral development with more papers in the works (see my Website to download additional papers):
+My research laboratory has documented the importance of the EDN for child wellbeing and moral development with more papers in the works (

 We also have a paper in press showing the relation of the EDN to adult wellbeing, sociality and morality.

 Narvaez, D., Wang, L, & Cheng, A. (in press).
 Evolved Developmental Niche History: Relation to adult psychopathology and morality.
 Applied Developmental Science.
 10.1080/10888691.2015.1128835